Last year, I made a

 4 cups sugar

 *If you don’t have quince juice that you’ve already canned or stashed in your freezer, the process of making it is described in the Quince-Orange-Cardamom Marmalade post.
 You’ll want to make your juice before you begin.
 (And consider, at the beginning of the next quince season, making one or more big batches of juice that you can use throughout the winter.
-Besides marmalades and jellies, it makes a mean and lovely syrup.)
+Besides marmalades and jellies, it makes a lovely syrup.)

 1. Sterilize your jars and put 5 teaspoons on a plate in the freezer to test your marmalade for doneness later.